Maximum Input Voltage CMOS Solution

 How to calculate Maximum Input Voltage CMOS?

-The Maximum Input Voltage CMOS formula is defined as the Maximum input voltage which can be interpreted as logic "0" is calculated using Maximum Input Voltage CMOS = (2*Output Voltage for Max Input+(Threshold Voltage of PMOS Without Body Bias)-Supply Voltage+Transconductance Ratio*Threshold Voltage of NMOS Without Body Bias)/(1+Transconductance Ratio).
+Maximum Input Voltage CMOS refers to the highest voltage level that can be safely applied to the input terminal of a CMOS device without causing damage to its internal components, ensuring reliable operation within specified voltage limits is calculated using Maximum Input Voltage CMOS = (2*Output Voltage for Max Input+(Threshold Voltage of PMOS Without Body Bias)-Supply Voltage+Transconductance Ratio*Threshold Voltage of NMOS Without Body Bias)/(1+Transconductance Ratio).
 To calculate Maximum Input Voltage CMOS, you need Output Voltage for Max Input (Voutput), Threshold Voltage of PMOS Without Body Bias (VT0,p), Supply Voltage (VDD), Transconductance Ratio (Kr) & Threshold Voltage of NMOS Without Body Bias (VT0,n).
 With our tool, you need to enter the respective value for Output Voltage for Max Input, Threshold Voltage of PMOS Without Body Bias, Supply Voltage, Transconductance Ratio & Threshold Voltage of NMOS Without Body Bias and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know